Jun 09 29

 We counted up our empty beer cans (and other recyclables) to take back for 1NK each refund!
 Don't even ask how much this lot cost us!

-10 Responses to “Lofoten – and to finish, Vestpillaren”
+10 thoughts on “Lofoten – and to finish, Vestpillaren”

 Leave a Reply